idontthinkso12/Build_Environment_OpenCV_C-/README.md

   <img src="./screenshot/mac/mac_4_2.png">
 </p>

 The test code in this figure is slightly different from what is provided in this repo because I would like to share two ways of accessing a file (in this case, an image).
-As suggested in the code comments, two ways of specifying the path of an image are using absolute and relative paths.
+As suggested in the code comments, two ways of specifying the image path are using absolute and relative paths.

 Using an absolute path requires the coder to always provide the full path to the image file.
 It is very straightforward, however troublesome.
 Using a relative path is simpler and gives the coder a clear sense when manging the files.
-But an additional step is needed to use relative paths.
+But an additional step is needed.

 In this case, the test image **Tumbo.jpg** is added to the same location where **main.cpp** resides.
 We first select the project, then go to **Build Phases**.
 We click `+` to add a **Copy Files** instance.
 We sepecify the **Destination** as **Products Directory** and add **Tumbo.jpg** to the item list by clicking the `+` below.
 The final 1% is finished, and we are officially good to go!